Najib Kilani: Features of his books

 Kilani is known to be the only writer who came out with the novel outside his country's borders and toured it and many other countries, interacting with their different environments.
 On the Walls of Damascus and in Palestine, Omar appears in Jerusalem, Indonesia in The Virgin of Jakarta, and Turkestan in Turkestan Nights.
 He predicted the fall of communism more than thirty years ago.
 Generally, if the writer cannot foresee and predict next to the artistic vision, his works are meaningless.

 Writers' opinions about Najib

 Jaber Qameha said that Al-Kilani has a deep sense of intensifying the artistic beauty of ambiguity sometimes in some of his works.
 However, he does not forget his responsibility towards the reader and his fear of falling into the clutches of misunderstanding, full time.

-As confirmed, Dr. Helmy Al-Qaoud asserted that Najib Al-Kilani was unique in deciphering the spatial and temporal spaces in his works through his professionalism and hospitality, inaccurate analysis, and miniatures, and was able to fill the arena with the correct alternative; It is considered the most prolific book ever produced, while "Naguib Mahfouz" and Sohar come in second place in terms of quantity!
+As confirmed, Dr. Helmy Al-Qaoud asserted that Najib Al-Kilani was unique in deciphering the spatial and temporal spaces in his works through his professionalism and hospitality, inaccurate analysis, and miniatures, and was able to fill the arena with the correct alternative.